 If you’re not familiar with pressure canning, read my beginner’s guide to pressure canning before beginning.

 Preparing Tomatoes for Canning

 The simplest way to peel tomatoes is by blanching.
 Place the tomatoes in boiling water for 60-90 seconds, flash cooking them under the skin.
 Then, you drop the tomatoes into an ice water bath, stopping the cooking process.
-The skin cracks as the flesh expands, and you’ll be able to use your fingers to remove the skins.
+The skin cracks as the flesh expand, and you’ll be able to use your fingers to remove the skin.

 Take a look at my guide on how to peel tomatoes for canning.